 Starting My Journey

 I started the program on January 4th and ran all the way to April, and boy was I happy to be done!
 Before we go any further, you should know that I am a person who enjoys routinely working out at home, I have tried many different workout programs, and I am in good overall shape (measurements below).
 Also, from 2018 to 2020, I managed to lose 37 pounds (192 down to 155) through workouts and paying close attention to my diet.
-In other words, I was no stranger to working out, BUT I certainly do not look remotely close to an athlete nor can I perform at such high levels.
+In other words, I was no stranger to working out, BUT I certainly do not look remotely close to an athlete nor can I perform at such level.

 Additionally, I had just finished a cutting diet plan that took me down to 151 pounds, and I decided to introduce a slight increase to my caloric intake and macro-nutrient split.
 During these 90 days, I consumed about 2150 calories distributed as 30% protein, 25% fat, and 45% carbohydrates.
 Through the program, I decided to keep my caloric intake the same to avoid adding additional variables.